University of Oxford: Colleges

+‡ These three have no royal charter, and are officially departments of the university rather than independent colleges.

 The permanent private halls were founded by different Christian denominations.
 One difference between a college and a PPH is that whereas colleges are governed by the fellows of the college, the governance of a PPH resides, at least in part, with the corresponding Christian denomination.
-The five current PPHs are:
+The four PPHs are:

-The PPHs and colleges join as the Conference of Colleges, which represents the common concerns of the several colleges of the university, to discuss matters of shared interest and to act collectively when necessary, such as in dealings with the central university.
+The PPHs and colleges join as the Conference of Colleges, which represents their common concerns, to discuss matters of shared interest and to act collectively when necessary, such as in dealings with the central university.
 The Conference of Colleges was established as a recommendation of the Franks Commission in 1965.

 Teaching members of the colleges (i.e. fellows and tutors) are collectively and familiarly known as dons, although the term is rarely used by the university itself.
 In addition to residential and dining facilities, the colleges provide social, cultural, and recreational activities for their members.
 Colleges have responsibility for admitting undergraduates and organising their tuition; for graduates, this responsibility falls upon the departments.
-There is no common title for the heads of colleges: the titles used include Warden, Provost, Principal, President, Rector, Master and Dean.

 Finances

-In 2017–18, the university had an income of £2,237m; key sources were research grants (£579.1m) and academic fees (£332.5m).
-The colleges had a total income of £492.9m.
+The combined endowment figure of £8.708 billion makes Oxford hold the largest endowment of any university in the UK.
+The college figure does not reflect all the assets held by the colleges as their accounts do not include the cost or value of many of their main sites or heritage assets such as works of art or libraries.

-While the university has a larger annual income and operating budget, the colleges have a larger aggregate endowment: over £4.9bn compared to the university's £1.2bn.
-The central University's endowment, along with some of the colleges', is managed by the university's wholly-owned endowment management office, Oxford University Endowment Management, formed in 2007.
+The central University's endowment, along with some of the colleges', is managed by the university's wholly owned endowment management office, Oxford University Endowment Management, formed in 2007.
 The university used to maintain substantial investments in fossil fuel companies.
 However, in April 2020, the university committed to divest from direct investments in fossil fuel companies and to require indirect investments in fossil fuel companies be subjected to the Oxford Martin Principles.

-The total assets of the colleges of £6.3 billion also exceed total university assets of £4.1 billion.
-The college figure does not reflect all the assets held by the colleges as their accounts do not include the cost or value of many of their main sites or heritage assets such as works of art or libraries.

 The university was one of the first in the UK to raise money through a major public fundraising campaign, the Campaign for Oxford.
 The current campaign, its second, was launched in May 2008 and is entitled "Oxford Thinking – The Campaign for the University of Oxford".
 This is looking to support three areas: academic posts and programmes, student support, and buildings and infrastructure; having passed its original target of £1.25 billion in March 2012, the target was raised to £3 billion.
-The campaign had raised a total of £2.8 billion by July 2018.